San Diego Car Accident Lawyer

 - Dangerous road conditions

 If you or a loved one was involved in a car accident for any of the reasons listed above or for any other reason contact our office today.
 The auto accident lawyers at the Liljegren Law Group are committed to helping you achieve fair compensation for your claim.
-Our San Diego auto accident lawyers have been helping auto accident victims in Escondido, Oceanside, Temecula, La Mesa, Palm Desert, Huntington Beach, and all over California obtain justice from negligent and careless people as well as from their insurance companies.
+Our San Diego car accident lawyers have been helping auto accident victims in Escondido, Oceanside, Temecula, La Mesa, Palm Desert, Huntington Beach, and all over California obtain justice from negligent and careless people as well as from their insurance companies.
 Due to the deadlines for filing injury claims, it is important that you meet with an accident attorney as soon as possible to evaluate your case.
-Please call the Liljegren Law Group today at 760-294-1515 to speak with an experienced San Diego accident attorney and to ensure that your legal rights are protected.
+Please call the Liljegren Law Group today at 760-294-1515 to speak with an experienced San Diego injury attorney and to ensure that your legal rights are protected.

 Car Accident Statistics